TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 28/Job 28.1.md

 ---

-Surely there is a mine for silver, And a place for gold which they refine.
+"Surely there is a mine for silver, and a place for gold which they refine.